Tokyo for Less Than $30 a Night

 The third floor was completely empty, meant for additional sleeping space (this place can accommodate up to 4 people!).

-Some things I like to take into consideration when booking an Airbnb are cost, location, amenities, and if it's a shared room/private room/entire home.
-Luckily this place was very budget friendly, only a 2 minute walk to the closest subway station, and had all the essentials I needed.
+Some things we like to take into consideration when booking an Airbnb are cost, location, amenities, and if it's a shared room/private room/entire home.
+Luckily this place was very budget friendly, only a 2 minute walk to the closest subway station, and had all the essentials we needed.

-I'm not going to dive much deeper into the details of the Airbnb, because if you're really interested, you can find out more on the listing and even book it yourself!
-I highly recommend it and would definitely stay here again if I had the chance.
-This Airbnb was one of the reasons my trip was so memorable.
+We aren't going to dive deeper into the details of the Airbnb, because if you're really interested, you can find out more on the listing and even book it yourself!
+We highly recommend it and would definitely stay here again if we have the chance.
+This Airbnb was one of the reasons our trip was so memorable.

 Like it?
 Share it! ♡ Those Who Wandr